jpotts244/jpotts244.github.io/_posts/2019-02-20-adventures-with-git-history.markdown

 ## Git and Developer History
 **Getting a better understanding of the who, what, where, and why of a codebase.**
+Let's take `git blame` to a whole new level with a neat little tool called [Gource](https://gource.io/), an animated source control visualization tool.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/NjUuAuBcoqs" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-Here we get an actual video of the history of the commits and commit authors who contributed to the project with some fun facts like when and to what magnitude of ownership.
+Here we get an actual video of the history of the commits and commit authors who contributed to the project with some fun facts like when the code was written, what areas of the codebase the developer worked on, and the magnitude of their ownership.

+A tool like Gource is especially helpful getting a high level and quick introduction to a new code base and the developers you're about to work with.